 A digital signature is a protocol that produces the same effect as a real signature: It is a mark that only the sender can make, but other people can easily recognize as belonging to the sender.
 Just like a real signature, a digital signature is used to confirm agreement to a message.
 A digital signature is a mathematical scheme for demonstrating the authenticity of a digital message or document.
 A valid digital signature assures the receiver that the message was created by a known sender and that it was not altered in transit.
 Digital signatures are commonly used for software distribution, financial transactions, and in other cases where it is important to detect forgery and tampering.

-A public-key certificate (also known as a digital certificate or identity certificate) is an electronic document which uses a digital signature to bind together a public key with an identity — information such as the name of a person or an organization, their address, and so forth.
+A public-key certificate (also known as a digital certificate or identity certificate) is an electronic document that uses a digital signature to bind together a public key with identity — information such as the name of a person or an organization, their address, and so forth.
 The certificate can be used to verify that a public key belongs to an individual.
 The most common use of certificates is for HTTPS-based websites.
 A web browser validates that an SSL (Transport Layer Security) web server is authentic so that the user can feel secure that their interaction with the website has no eavesdroppers and that the website is who it claims to be.
 This security is important for electronic commerce.
 In practice, a website operator obtains a certificate by applying to a certificate provider with a certificate signing request.
 Contents of a typical digital certificate:

 - Serial Number – used to uniquely identify the certificate.